-Used i n a log statement What is logged Comment formal parameter identifier see comment column Logging of actual parameters shall follow rules specified for the language elements they are substituting.
-In case of value parameters the actual parameter value, in case of template-type parameters the actual template or field values and matching symbols, in case of component type parameters the actual component reference, etc. shall be logged.
-For timer parameters also the use of the read operation and for component type and timer parameters the use of the running operation are allowed.
-NOTE 1: TE 1: Actual value/actual template is the value/template at the moment of the execution of the log statement.
+Used i in a log statement What is logged Comment NOTE 1: 1: Actual value/actual template is the value/template at the moment of the execution of the log statement.
 NOTE 2: The type of the logged value is tool dependent.
-NOTE 3: NOTE 4: item is unbound (uninitialized).
-NOTE 5: Component states that can be logged are: Inactive, Running, Stopped and Killed (for further details see annex F).
-NOTE 6: 6: Port states that can be logged are: Started and Stopped (for further details see annex F).
-Default states that can be logged are: Activated and Deactivated.
-NOTE 8: Timer states that can b annex F). be logged are: Inactive, Run ning and Expired (for further details see log "(" { (FreeText | TemplateInstance) [","] } ")"
+NOTE 3: In case of array identif iers without array element s pecification, actual values and for component references component references names of all array elements shall be logged.
+NOTE 4: The string "UNINITIALIZED" is logged only if the log item is unbound (uninitialized).
+NOTE 5: Component states that can be logged are: Inactive, Running, Stopped and Killed (for further details see annex F). opped (for further details see annex F).
+NOTE 7: Default states that can be logged are: Activated and Deactivated.
+NOTE 8: Timer states that can be logged are: Inactive, Running and Expired (for further details see annex F).